 Franklin Center believes that all students can reach their full potential academically, socially, and emotionally through an education based on both structure and engagement.
-Each student's particular strengths and challenges are continuously assessed to direct the teachers and behavior staff in selecting best practice instructional methodologies.
-Moreover, Franklin Center learning maintains that all students learn with greater ease when their natural interests and affinities are honored and engaged throughout the school day.
+Each student's particular strengths and challenges are continuously assessed to direct the teachers and behavior staff in selecting best-practice instructional methodologies.
+Moreover, Franklin Center maintains that all students learn with greater ease when their natural interests and affinities are honored and engaged throughout the school day.

-Our instruction includes:
+Our instruction includes

-- Appropriate and effective instruction in reading, writing, spelling, and math corresponding with instructional level. - Appropriate and effective instruction of social development. - Appropriate and effective teaching of study skills and compensatory strategies.

-Appropriate and effective teaching of content material corresponding with best practice and National and State Standards.
+- Appropriate and effective instruction in reading, writing, spelling, and math corresponding with instructional level. - Appropriate and effective instruction of social development. - Appropriate and effective teaching of study skills and compensatory strategies. - Appropriate and effective teaching of content material corresponding with best practices and National and State Standards.

 A variety of instructional strategies are used to maximize opportunities for student success.
-Students will experience teacher and behavior therapist (BT)-directed instruction, blended learning through assistive technology, cooperative learning, independent learning, individualized social competencies, lab-based learning, In-Vivo learning, learning centers, integrated technology, research projects, and use of manipulatives and presentations.
+Students will experience teacher and behavior therapist (BT)-directed instruction, blended learning through assistive technology, cooperative learning, independent learning, individualized social competencies, lab-based learning, In Vivo learning, meaning in-life learning, including Community-Based Instruction and Experientials, learning centers, integrated technology, research projects, and use of manipulatives and presentations.